Ally Sentnor

-Allyson Marie Sentnor (born February 18, 2004) is an American professional soccer player who plays as a midfielder or forward for the Kansas City Current of the National Women's Soccer League (NWSL) and the United States national team.
+Allyson Marie Sentnor (born February 18, 2004) is an American professional soccer player who plays as a midfielder or forward for Angel City FC of the National Women's Soccer League (NWSL) and the United States national team.

 Sentnor played two seasons of college soccer for the North Carolina Tar Heels before being picked first overall by the Utah Royals in the 2024 NWSL Draft.
-In 2025, she was traded to the Current in a then record intraleague transfer.
+In 2025, she was traded to the Kansas City Current in a then record intraleague transfer.

 Sentnor played for the youth national team at every age level, captaining the under-20 team to bronze at the 2024 FIFA U-20 Women's World Cup.
 After making her senior debut the same year, she was named the U.S. Soccer Young Female Player of the Year.

-Early life and college career
+Early life

 Raised in Hanson, Massachusetts, Sentnor began playing soccer at age four and was coached by her father on her first team.
 She scored so often as a kid that he would put her in goal or let her score only with her non-dominant left foot, which helped her develop equal comfort off both sides.
 She joined Hingham club South Shore Select at age six and later trained sometimes with the Boston Bolts boys' team.
 She also played the indoor soccer variant of futsal, which helped develop her touch in limited space.
 She attended Thayer Academy, joining the varsity soccer team in eighth grade, and reclassified to graduate one year early.
 In 2019, Megan Rapinoe presented 15-year-old Sentnor with the Sports Illustrated SportsKid of the Year award.